+NOTE: I cover other nasty issues in my page on illegal drugs here: Cocaine, Heroin and Erectile Dysfunction.
 On there I discuss a study that shows methodone users having testosterone 43% less than controls.

 Notice that your hormones start going downhill after just one month.
 This is how quickly painkillers do their damage on the brain, and their effect is all encompassing.
 If you've ever been around someone addicted to these medications, you know that they can create aggressiveness, irritability, withdrawal, depression and anxiety, etc. And it's no wonder considering that their hormones are all under seige!

 TRT (testosterone replacement therapy) should be a health-benefitting, bedroom-boosting change for a hypogonadal man.
 I know it has been a life-saver for me.
 However, occasionally on the Peak Testosterone Forum I will get a complaint that TRT actually causes pain or discomfort.
 Below I outline the kinds of pain-related issues that men can run into with exogenous testosterone:

 1. Back and Joint Pain (Part I).
 This is actually fairly common in men starting on HRT.
 And the reason is simple: men feel better (on well done) testosterone therapy and start working out more often and harder.
 It is very easy to overdo it.
 Libido is up usually and so you want to impress the every female within a five mail radius and so you're adding a few extra plates on the bar without even thinking about it.